Thomas the Twin

 Introduction

-Thomas (Hebrew: Thomas—Greek: Thōmas) was born circa AD 10 (3770–3771 in the Hebrew calendar) in the Roman district of Galilee.
-Only eleven mentions of "Thomas" in the New Testament are often listed among Jesus' eleven other apostles.
-Like most others, he was most likely a Galilean, perhaps a fisherman like Simon Peter and Andrew of Bethsaida.
-Out of the four gospel writers, only John son of Zebedee wrote about Thomas at any length.
-John said the apostles called Thomas "the twin" (see John 20:24; 21:2), the meaning of his name.
-Thōmas (G2381) is the Greek rendering of the Aramaic Tawoma, which means "twin" and is similar to the Hebrew Tawom (H8380, "twin").
-Thomas was "also known as Didymus" (see John 20:24), from didumos, the Greek word for "twin" (G1324).
+Thomas (Hebrew: Thomas—Greek: Thōmas) was born around AD 10 in the Roman district of Galilee.
+The New Testament mentions him only eleven times, usually among the twelve apostles of Jesus.
+Like most of the others, he was likely a Galilean, possibly a fisherman like Simon Peter and Andrew of Bethsaida.
+Of the four gospel writers, only John provides significant details about Thomas.
+John notes that the apostles called him "the Twin" (John 20:24, 21:2), which reflects the meaning of his name.
+Thōmas (G2381) is the Greek form of the Aramaic Tawoma, meaning "twin," similar to the Hebrew Tawom (H8380).
+He was "also known as Didymus" (John 20:24), derived from the Greek noun didymos, meaning "twin" (G1324).

 Example of Radical Faith

-Christians usually typecast him as "doubting Thomas" because he wanted to verify the resurrected Jesus.
-They deem him a skeptic who questions all truth claims with reasonable doubt.
-In John's overall record of Thomas, however, we overlook two shining moments of great faith.
-When Jesus told the disciples that he was taking them back to Judea because their mutual friend Lazarus died (see John 11:7-15), Thomas gave this particular response: "Let us also go, that we may die with him" (v.
-16).
-The others were afraid of being killed alongside Jesus because the Judean religious leaders wanted to execute him for blasphemy (see John 10:31-39; 11:8).
-Yet, Thomas was the one willing to risk martyrdom in the name of Christ.
+Christians often label him "doubting Thomas" because he wanted to verify that Jesus had truly risen from the dead.
+They paint him as a skeptic who questions everything.
+Yet in John's account, we see two striking moments of faith.
+When Jesus told the disciples he was returning to Judea after Lazarus died (John 11:7–15), Thomas responded, "Let us also go, that we may die with him" (John 11:16).
+While the others feared for their lives because the Judean leaders sought to kill Jesus for blasphemy (John 10:31–39, 11:8), Thomas courageously chose to risk martyrdom for Christ.

-When Jesus informed the disciples, "You know the way to the place where I am going" (John 14:4), Thomas asked, "Lord, we don't know where you are going, so how can we know the way?" (v.
-5).
-This was another shining moment of great faith for Thomas.
-He wanted to know how to find Jesus after the priests arrested him.
-Thomas did not yet understand that Jesus would be resurrected and ascend into heaven.
-However, he did realize the Lord was speaking of his imminent crucifixion.
-This realization did not deter Thomas from hoping to find him alive somehow.
-In response, Jesus told him, "I am the way and the truth and the life.
+When Jesus told the disciples, "You know the way to the place where I am going" (John 14:4), Thomas asked, "Lord, we don't know where you are going, so how can we know the way?"
+(John 14:5).
+This moment shows Thomas' deep faith—he wanted to find Jesus even after the priests arrested him.
+He didn't yet understand that Jesus would rise and ascend to heaven, but he grasped that the Lord faced imminent crucifixion.
+Despite the danger, Thomas held hope.
+Jesus answered him clearly: "I am the way and the truth and the life.
 No one comes to the Father except through me" (John 14:6).

 Disciple of Evidential Faith

-Perhaps we may consider Thomas the forerunner in the "quest for the historical Jesus," yet one who also confessed the "Christ of faith."
-His evidential faith was based on testing whether the reports of Jesus' resurrection were accurate.
-The other disciples doubted when Mary Magdalene and the other women told them about the resurrection (see Luke 24:10-11).
-By the time they informed Thomas, the others had already seen Jesus' hands and side for themselves (see John 20:20).
-Thomas hoped.
-He responded, "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe" (v.
-25).
+We can view Thomas as an early seeker of the "historical Jesus," yet one who also confessed the "Christ of faith."
+His faith rested on testing the truth of the resurrection reports.
+Like Thomas, the other disciples first doubted when Mary Magdalene and the other women announced that Jesus had risen (Luke 24:10–11).
+By the time Thomas heard the news, the others had already seen Jesus' hands and side (John 20:20).
+Hoping for proof, Thomas said, "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe" (John 20:25).

-Thomas wanted to believe, just like he wanted to know how to find Jesus after his arrest.
+Thomas wanted to believe, just as he wanted to know how to find Jesus after his arrest.
 He did not say, "That is impossible; no one comes back from the dead."
-Thomas was not that kind of skeptic, and we may even find his initial doubt reasonable.
-Jesus, showing himself to be God in human flesh and blood, instructed Thomas, "Put your finger here; see my hands.
+He was not that kind of skeptic, and his initial doubt may even seem reasonable.
+Jesus, showing himself as God in human flesh, told Thomas, "Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe" (John 20:27).
-A "doubting Thomas" no more, he gave this astonishing confession: "My Lord and my God!" (v.
-28).
-Notice, the text never mentions anything about Thomas touching Christ's wounds—he did not have to do so.
-While Jesus asked him, "Have you believed because you have seen me?" he commends us today: "Blessed are those who have not seen and yet have believed" (v.
-29).
-Thomas was blessed to live in first-century New Testament history when he witnessed the historical Jesus before and after the resurrection.
-How much more blessed are we, twenty-first-century believers, to know Christ while we await the day to see him before our eyes!
+No longer a "doubting Thomas," he responded with an astonishing confession: "My Lord and my God!"
+(John 20:28).
+Notice that the text never says Thomas actually touched Jesus' wounds—he did not have to.
+Jesus asked him, "Have you believed because you have seen me?" and commended future believers, saying, "Blessed are those who have not seen and yet have believed" (John 20:29).
+Thomas experienced the blessing of witnessing the historical Jesus both before and after the resurrection.
+How much more blessed are we, twenty-first-century believers, to know Christ now while we await the day we will see him face to face?

 Thomas' Evangelism in India